aletheon/eleutherios-website/README.md

 ![4c](./src/assets/4b.png)

-Unfortunately this way of serving a customers request doesn't scale or the request can only go in one direction.
+Unfortunately this way of serving customer requests, doesn't scale or the request can only travel in one direction.

 ![5c](./src/assets/5b.png)

-Eleutherios changes this behavior by decoupling the customer request from the services layer and turning it into a forum or conversation, that can go in both directions.
+Eleutherios changes this behavior by decoupling the customer request from the services layer and turning it into a forum or conversation, that can travel in both directions.

 Now, if the Farmer needs to be a part of the conversation about a Can of Corn, then they could be invited to join that conversation.
 Likewise if the retailer needs to join the conversation about a Tonne of Corn, then they can be invited to join that conversation.